ksun4176/DiscordBot_Template/README.md

 2. Copy `.env.example` to `.env` and fill it in for your discord bot
 3. Call `npm install` to install node dependencies
 4. Call `npm run register` to register your discord bot with your commands
-   - If you change anything in a command definition (`command.data`), you will need to call this again.
+   - If you change anything in a command definition, you will need to call this again.
 5. Initiate a development server using `npm run dev`
    - This uses nodemon which will track real time updates to your changes and restart the server automatically
 6. Once you get the `Ready!
 Logged in as <Discord Bot>`, your bot is online.